 Recently, the AUC and the UNDP have been partnering to support the AMDC in developing its five-year Business Plan and organizing the First Africa Forum on Mining.
 The AMDC is being supported through the ACP-EU Development Minerals Programme (Phase II), initiated by the Secretariat of the OACPS (the Organisation for African, Caribbean and Pacific States, formerly known as the ACP Group of States), financed by the European Commission and UNDP, and implemented by UNDP at the request of the OACPS.
 This arrangement seeks to ensure the effective implementation of the services of the AMDC through a coordinated approach under a professional and semi-independent structure.
 This will allow the AMDC to respond to AU members’ needs with the flexibility and swiftness needed to address the current challenges in the mineral sector.

-Therefore, UNDP is seeking to engage an Interim Director of the AMDC to oversee the Centre’s establishment and operationalization.
+Therefore, UNDP is seeking to engage an Administrative & Finance Officer to perform administrative support tasks in coordination and finance, to contribute to the strategic goals and objectives of the AMDC.
 The AMDC in the interim period of the first 12 months will comprise the Interim Director, three technical staff and several consultants.

 Duties and Responsibilities

 The Administrative & Finance Officer will be responsible for providing administrative, coordination and financial management support.

 Travel and meeting-related administrative work:

 Required Skills and Experience